-Jump Down to Our Guatemala Itineraries-

 Guatemala has a rich and distinctive culture from the long mixing of elements from Spain and the native Maya people.
-This diverse history and the natural beauty of the land have created a destination rich in culture waiting to be explored.
+This diverse history and natural beauty of the land have created a destination rich in culture to be explored.

 Did You Know…Guatemala means ‘land of many trees‘ in the native Nahuatl language?

 Guatemala Destination Highlights

 ~We recommend 2-3 days to explore Antigua and surrounds~